Enjoy a five-minute preview of this play.

 Lunney is director of the Barker Project, a loose affiliation of theater artists, founded on the principle that argument and entertainment need not be mutually exclusive.

-For Nina has a public reading at the end of March 2019 in Los Angeles by The Road Theatre.
+Public reading at the end of March 2019 in Los Angeles by The Road Theatre.